Narrowing a Topic

 - Note in a research notebook provocative questions that arise in class lecture or discussion, topics in your textbook that appear ripe for further exploration, or issues that come up in your conversations with classmates.

-- Use the on-line catalogue to narrow to a topic quickly and see what books are available on the topic.
+- Use the on-line library catalogue to narrow to a topic quickly and see what books are available on the topic.
+Then, look through the library databases for articles on these topics.
+Reviewing the resources often helps to see what subtopics you could write about.
+Start on the KU Libraries page.

 Now that you have decided on a topic, narrow your focus.